 Today, HR departments must modernize in order to stay competitive.
 A 2015 survey by Deloitte revealed that 80% of respondents believed their company’s lack of HR skills was a significant issue.
 As a result, organizations are increasingly redirecting resources to improve their HR department.

 They’ve realized that a key aspect of modernization is automation.
 The HR department has many rote, repetitive, and/or manual administrative processes ripe for automation.

 HR automation increases productivity because it reduces the time and resources required to complete typical workflows.
 Your workflows and forms are automated and live in the cloud, so anyone can search for them, retrieve and edit at any time without needing to go on a company-wide scavenger hunt.

 Put Your Focus Back on What Matters—The People

 The sad reality is that, on average, HR employees spend 40% of their time on administrative work, either entering data from one system to another or on other tasks.
 This is time they could otherwise spend attracting and retaining talent.

 HR automation also fosters a fair recruitment process by eliminating unintentional bias.
 Automation lets companies focus more on candidates’ qualifications instead of other physical traits that may unintentionally lead to human bias.

 It’s not uncommon for new hires to lose a little “fire” for their new position as they drown in paper forms and emails.
-By automating and standardizing your onboarding workflow, new hires won’t get so overwhelmed with the process.
+By standardizing and automating your onboarding workflow, new hires won’t get so overwhelmed with the process.
 When you automate HR, you help your organization empower your new hires by fast-tracking their journey to starting their new positions.